-PROFESSIONAL COUNSELING ORIENTATION AND ETHICAL PRACTICE
+PROFESSIONAL COUNSELING ORIENTATION AND ETHICAL PRACTICE By the end of this program, students will be able to ...
 Evaluate ethical practice according to the counseling profession.
 Describe ethical practice according to the counseling profession.
 Synthesize elements of ethical practice in counseling.